-Residential landscape architecture can range in scale from the design of a small garden terrace and the associated plantings, to the siting of a new house on an undeveloped site — laying out the driveway, walkways and other site features so that they blend with the existing landform.
+Residential landscape architecture can range in scale from the design of a small courtyard garden and the associated plantings, to the siting of a new house on an undeveloped site — laying out the driveway, walkways and other site features so that they blend with the existing landform.

 Master Planning and Schematic Design